 Week 3: Reporting and Client Presentation Test

-• Evaluate the verification workflow.
+- Evaluate the monitoring workflow.
 Is it automated or manual?
 How is it presented in reports?

 Pricing Considerations for Agencies